 Comprehensive Grade Exams run from preliminary to grade 8.
-Students can cap off their studies with the AMEB Certificate in Voice and Communication or Certificate of Drama and Performance.
+Students can cap off their studies with the AMEB Certificate in Voice and Communication or Certificate of Speech and Performance.

 Students taking For Leisure exams prepare a shorter program of works.
 Students learn while enjoying a varied repertoire of classical, pop, jazz and theme music from movies.

 Technical work and general knowledge are still examined.
 Students may choose to present either aural skills or sight reading.
 Written theory exams are not required.